MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-device-control-overview.md

 For information on how to find the device identifiers, see [Look up device identifiers](#look-up-device-identifiers).

 The policy is evaluated from the most specific entry to the most general one.
-In other words, when a device is plugged in, the product tries to find the most specific match in the policy for each removable media device and apply the permissions at that level.
+Meaning, when a device is plugged in, the product tries to find the most specific match in the policy for each removable media device and apply the permissions at that level.
 If there is no match, then the next best match is applied, all the way to the permission specified at the top level, which is the default when a device does not match any other entry in the policy.

 #### Policy enforcement level